Skip to content

 Deploying an LLM Model

 In this example, we will deploy Qwen3-4B-Instruct-2507 model which is hosted in Hugging Face Model Hub here.
 It is a small 4B parameters model with function/tool calling capabilities for agentic use.
-We'll use the pre-defined ClusterServingRuntime kserve-huggingfaceserver which is available in all namespaces.
+We'll use the pre-defined ClusterServingRuntime kserve-huggingfaceserver which is available for all namespaces.
 Furthermore, the example uses a Hugging Face access token in place of the anonymous client, allowing models that require authentication to be retrieved.

 First create a secret that stores you Hugging Face token.
 Make sure this token has enough permissions to pull the required model: